What should I do if my flight has been canceled or delayed?

 "Check your flight status before you go the airport.
 Most of these notifications are not happening at the last minute," said Scott Keyes, the founder of Scott's Cheap Flights.
 "Save yourself the drive to the airport."

-Keyes told CNN Travel in an interview on Monday that you should sign up for airlines' free text alerts on the status of flights when you buy your ticket.
+Keyes told CNN Travel in an interview that you should sign up for airlines' free text alerts on the status of flights when you buy your ticket.
 You should also download your carrier's app.

 You can also put your airline and flight number directly into a Google search bar to retrieve the status that way.
 That's also handy for friends or family who are on standby to pick you up.